victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 [2](https://www.pinnacle.com/en/betting-articles/Basketball/Basketball-Bet-Types-Explained/HST2G2NVF267NTS3) (See Handicap Betting)
 [3](https://www.quora.com/What-does-covering-the-spread-mean-in-sports-betting) The convention used in the Spurs/Lakers example is flipped in this case.
 Here, favored teams have positive point spreads.

-Suppose two teams play each other, Team A and Team B. Team A is perceived to be stronger than Team B. Oddsmakers will attempt to gauge how much stronger Team A is than Team B by setting how many points Team A is favored to win over Team B. This estimation of how many points Team A is favored by is the "Point spread", or betting line.
+Suppose two teams play each other, Team A and Team B. Team A is perceived to be stronger than Team B. Oddsmakers will attempt to gauge how much stronger Team A is than Team B by setting how many points Team A is favored to win over Team B. This estimation of how many points Team A is favored by is the "point spread", or betting line.

-Now suppose that the oddsmakers set the betting line to be +5.5 for Team A, which is equivalent to -5.5 for Team B. This means that the oddsmakers value that Team A is a 5 point favorite over Team B. If one bets that Team A will win by 5 points or less, or for Team B to win, he is betting for Team A, the favorite, to "lose against the spread (ATS)".
+Now suppose that the oddsmakers set the betting line to be +5.5 for Team A, which is equivalent to -5.5 for Team B. This means that the oddsmakers value that Team A is a 5 point favorite over Team B. If one bets that Team A will win by 5 points or less, or for Team B to win, he is betting for Team A, the favorite, to lose "against the spread" (ATS).
 This is also referred to Team B beating the spread.
 If another bets that Team A will win by more than 5 points, he is betting for the favorite to "win against the spread".
 This time, it's Team A beating the spread.

 #### Convention
-For here on out, all actions against the spread are by the favorite team.
+From here on out, all actions against the spread are by the favorite team.
 So, the plots labeled are with the favorite winning or losing against the spread.

 ### Objective: Create a Model That Suggests a Profitable Betting Strategy
 The goal of this project is to create a model that can: